-It is imperative that individuals in Alabama who face murder charges obtain the legal counsel of an experienced criminal defense attorney.
+It is imperative that individuals in Alabama who face murder charges obtain the legal counsel of an experienced murder defense attorney.
 There are some basic pieces of information about murder charges of which individuals in the state of Alabama should be aware, which include the following:

 One of the most significant reasons why it is essential to retain the services of an experienced criminal defense attorney that individuals charged with murder must understand is that murder charges are frequently the end product of rushed judgment and poor investigations.
 A skilled defense attorney will know how to defend against this type of investigation in order to protect the rights of a client.